 Now what does this have to do with being an ISO payments professional?

 Well, first of all, you should love your job.
-It should be a fun job, because you can really help people and get paid for it.
-The merchant expects you to be an expert about payments and to know enough about his or her business to offer just the right solutions to minimize costs and maximize efficiency.
+It should be a fun job because you can really help people and get paid for it.
+The merchant expects you to be an expert in payments and to know enough about his or her business to offer just the right solutions to minimize costs and maximize efficiency.

 Secondly, you should “go where the money is” when you are thinking about which products your merchant can really benefit from using.
 Don’t offer merchants products that they can’t use, and do offer merchants products that will help them increase revenue.

 A good example is selling check guarantee.
 There are about a dozen merchant categories where the merchant absolutely has to have a check guarantee option.
 This is where the consumer is tendering payment at the point of sale and it is a high dollar payment, in the hundreds or thousands, or even tens of thousands of dollars.
 The merchant needs to absolutely, positively make the sale at that precise moment, or the consumer will leave and never come back.

 A few examples of these must-have categories: Auto dealers (50K+ new car dealers), auto aftermarket, building materials (90K + merchants), home furnishings (65K+ retailers), medical, dental, and veterinarians too.
 Don't stop there, though.
 Each of these target markets has equally fruitful subsets like auto aftermarket has auto parts and accessories (58K+ merchants), tire shops (20K+ merchants) muffler shops, repair shops, and much more.
 Further, building materials have flooring, landscaping, cement, the trades, and on and on.
 Speaking of bank robbers, funeral homes are another must-have target.